schnatterer/nusic/README.md

 ### Eclipse
 When using [m2eclipse](http://eclipse.org/m2e/) and [m2e-android](http://rgladwell.github.io/m2e-android/) and have your local maven repo set up (see above), maven and m2e should set you up with all you need to build an run right away.

+## Permissions
+What kind of permission does nusic require and why does it require them?
+- Network communication, full network access: Check MusicBrainz for new releases
+- Nework communication, view network connections: Get notified about available connection to the internet in order to start checking for new releases.
+- Yor applications information, run at startup: Schedule regular checking for new releases via the Android alarm manager
+- System tools, test access to protected storage: Get the artists that are stored on the device
+- Affects Battery, prevent phone from sleeping: Prevent the device from falling back to sleep while searching for new releases